nicosh/flat-colors.js/readme.md

-Simple utility to generate flat colors in the browser, colors taken from : https://flatuicolors.com/
+Simple utility to generate flat colors, colors are taken from : https://flatuicolors.com/
 ### Why?
 sometimes, for example when generating dynamic charts without  knowing the number of items, is usefull to generate aesthetically-pleasing colors and that go well together.

 ### Usage
 #### Installation
-`npm i flat_colors.js`
+`npm i flat-colors-js`
-then import in your project
+then import in your project  ex. in react
-`import { getColor,getPalette } from 'flat-colors.js'`
+`import { getColor,getPalette } from 'npm i flat-colors-js'`
+or  in node
+`const flatColorsJs = require("flat-colors-js")`

 #### Generate a color
 `getColor(palette,index,rgb)`
 return a random (or not) color, it has 3 optional params: